agentmodels/agentmodels.org/scratch/plan_rl.md

 ### Policy Gradient
 - Directly represent the policy.
 Stochastic function from states to actions.
 (Can put prior over that the params of stochastic function.
 Then do variational inference (optimization) to find params that maximize score.)

+Applied to Bandits.
+The policy is just a multinomial probability for each arm.
+You run the policy.
+Then take gradient in direction that improves the policy.
+(Variational approximaton will be exact in this case.)
+Gridworld example of get from top left to bottom right (not knowing initially where the goal state is located).
+You are learning a distribution over actions in these discrete location.
+So you have a multinomial for each state.

 ### Posterior Sampling Reinforcement Learning (PSRL)

 Posterior Sampling Reinforcemet Learning (PSRL) is a model-based algorithm that generalizes posterior-sampling for Bandits to discrete, finite-horizon MDPs (cite Strens).
 The agent is initialized with a Bayesian prior distribution on the reward function $$R$$ and transition function $$T$$ and for every episode proceeds as follows: